What’s the theme of your current creative work?

-As the viewer, I don’t have to like apples for the theme of aging to resonate with me because it touches me on a deeper, subconscious level.
+As the viewer, I don’t have to like apples for the theme of ageing to resonate with me because it touches me on a deeper, subconscious level.

-I also worry about getting old.
+I too worry about getting old.
 I worry about my skin wrinkling.
 I sense that your painting of apples is talking about much more than fruit.
 Your apples move me.

 So getting to grips with the theme of your work might just be the difference between creating a piece of work that resonates with your audience and one that leaves them indifferent.

 3. Grappling with your theme can stop you getting creative block